netceteragroup/skele/packages/core/README.md

 Here, we are registering the UI for the element of kind `vertical-container` from [our example][application-state].
 This element has a `children` property, which is a list of elements (of varying kind).
-By invoking `uiFor` on this property we are asking Girders Elements to render the ui for all the elements in this list, using the appropriate UI for each of those elements.
+By invoking `uiFor` on this property we are asking Skele to render the ui for all the elements in this list, using the appropriate UI for each of those elements.

 `uiFor` can also be called with a a key-path: